Golden Cross, Cardiff: History

 The Golden Cross is alleged to be the site of a fight involving a young Rocky Marciano, who was stationed in Wales during his time in the United States Army during World War 2.
-Also during the war, the fascist leader Oswald Mosley attempted to hold a meeting at the pub but violent opposition forced him to return to London.
+Before the war, the fascist leader Oswald Mosley attempted to hold a meeting at the pub but violent opposition forced him to return to London.

 The pub was given listed status by Cadw in May 1975, but despite this it was threatened with demolition in 1979 as part of a road-widening scheme.
 However it was reprieved after a campaign led by the South Wales Echo.
 In 2010 it was listed by CAMRA as one of their 10 most unspoilt pubs by the CAMRA Pub Heritage Group and is listed on CAMRA's National Inventory of Historic Pub Interiors.

 The Golden Cross has become a popular gay friendly pub, with regular drag acts and entertainment.
 It was voted in 2004 as the best gay pub in the UK.
 The pub remains a tied house of the Brains Brewery.